ckolumbus/symple-slicer-docker-container/README.md

 # Docker Container for Symple-Slicer

-This is a simple docker file to creat an image with the very cool [symple-slicer] web based slicing frontend using [CuraEngine] as backend.
+This is a simple docker file to create an image with the very cool [symple-slicer] web based slicing frontend using [CuraEngine] as backend.

 ## Features

-* local persistnat configuration volume
+* local persistant configuration volume
-* disabled auto-update features to prevent error popup on startup
+* disabled auto-update feature to prevent error popup on startup
 * small size (150Mb) due to using docker multi-stage build and `bitnami/minideb` as base image